Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 2. Move Your Router to Boost Your Wi-Fi Signal

 Your Wi-Fi signal suffers when you put it under the stairs.
 Or in a cupboard, or behind a lump of steel wrapped in aluminum foil.
-Seriously, router placement is important when considering your Wi-Fi range.
+Seriously, router placement is important when considering how to extend your Wi-Fi range.
 Placing your router behind a large solid object is a sure-fire way to cut your Wi-Fi range down.

 The best location tends to be a hallway, central to your house so that the Wi-Fi signal broadcasts evenly.
 Of course, that isn’t always possible.